Aspirinsmurf/risky-plays-calculator/README.md

 > **Example:** A Saurus has a 2-die block against a Dark Elf Lineman.
 The only acceptable result is Defender Down.
 The syntax is `2b4`.

+**Turnovers**: The interpreter assumes that only a result of Attacker Down will result in a turnover.
+Don't include a result of "Both Down" as acceptable unless the blocking player has the Block skill.

-##  Negative dice blocks
+###  Negative dice blocks
 For blocks where the opponent chooses the result, add a minus sign `-` before the number of block dice, like `-2block4` or `-2b4`.

 > **Example:** A Human Lineman (S3) blocks a Saurus (S4) without any assists.
 He wants a Push to set up a crowdsurf.
 The syntax is `-2b2`.

-**Turnovers**: The interpreter assumes that only a result of Attacker Down will result in a turnover.
-Don't include a result of "Both Down" as acceptable unless the blocking player has the Block skill.
+## Armor Breaks

+The syntax for an armor break is `AV n+`, where n is the target number.
+The keyword can be shortened to `a` and the plus sign `+` omitted.

+> **Example:** A Saurus has AV 9+, so the syntax for the armor break is `AV 9+` or `a9` for short.